 Ervin

-After leaving college, Ervin saw an opportunity to travel to Japan through the JET Programme.
-Ervin lived and worked in Japan for three years as an Assistant English instructor spending most of his free time training Judo.
-He began training at local high schools and police academies in the Iwate-ken prefecture.
-When he felt he had reached a higher level of skill, he began training with university students at Fuji University.
-When money would permit, he would ride the "bullet train" to Tokyo to train at the Kodokan (where he received his black belt).
-Inspired by the life of Yamaoka Tesshu and the training philosophy of Master Allan (never going more than 2-3 days without training) Ervin averaged training five to six times a week.
+After college, Ervin seized the opportunity to live and work in Japan through the JET Programme.
+As an Assistant English Instructor in Iwate-ken, he devoted his free time to Judo, training at local high schools and police academies.
+Once confident in his progress, he began training with university athletes at Fuji University.
+When finances allowed, he traveled by shinkansen to Tokyo to train at the Kodokan, where he earned his black belt.
+Inspired by the relentless discipline of Yamaoka Tesshu and Maurice Allan’s training philosophy and committed to never going more than two or three days without training, Ervin maintained a rigorous schedule—averaging five to six sessions per week.

 Terry